Kenmare: History

-However, the area has more ancient roots.
-One of the largest stone circles in the south-west of Ireland is close to the town, and shows occupation in the area going back to the Bronze Age (2,200–500 B.C), when it was constructed.
+Evidence of ancient settlement in the Kenmare area includes one of the largest stone circles in the south-west of Ireland.
+Close to the town, this stone circle shows occupation in the area going back to at least the Bronze Age (2,200–500 B.C), when it was constructed.
 The circle has 15 stones around the circumference with a boulder dolmen in the centre.

 Vikings are said to have raided the area around the town which at that time was called Ceann Mhara, which means "head of the sea" in Irish.